 It just isn’t the holidays without Sweet Potato Casserole!

-All of the other ingredients – sweet potatoes, sugar, butter, eggs, and pecans are naturally gluten-free.
-This recipe also has a dairy-free option too!
+All of the other ingredients – sweet potatoes, sugar, butter, and pecans are naturally gluten-free.
+This recipe also has egg-free and dairy-free options too!
+I can’t tell you how much I love this recipe, I look forward to making it every holiday season.

 • It’s great for meal prepping or holiday prepping.
 You can prep the dish ahead of time and then just assemble and bake.
 Make the crumb topping and the sweet potato mixture separate and refrigerate until time to bake.